pypa/packaging.python.org/source/namespace_packages.rst

 There are currently three different approaches to creating namespace packages:

 #.
-Use `PEP 420-style namespace packages`_.
-This is recommended if packages in
+Use `native namespace packages`_.
+This type of namespace package is defined
-   your namespace only ever need to support Python 3 and installation via ``pip``.
+   in :pep:`420` and is available in Python 3.3 and later.
+This is recommended if packages in your namespace only ever need to support Python 3 and installation via ``pip``.
 #.
 Use `pkgutil-style namespace packages`_.
 This is recommended for new
    packages that need to support Python 2 and 3 and installation via both ``pip`` and ``python setup.py install``.